GLOSSARY OF TERMS

 aether-absorption— that sustains mass particles and radiation particles and

 the space medium.
-In the DSSU, aether-space consists of discrete
+In the DSSU, space is permeated by discrete

 Redshift (z): is defined as the displacement